cfrg/draft-irtf-cfrg-aegis-aead/draft-denis-aegis-aead.md

 Both are constructed from the AES encryption round function {{FIPS-AES}}.

-- AEGIS-128L has a 128-bit key, a 128-bit nonce, a 1024 bit state, a 128-bit authentication tag, and processes 256-bit input blocks.
+- AEGIS-128L has a 128-bit key, a 128-bit nonce, a 1024-bit state, a 128-bit authentication tag, and processes 256-bit input blocks.
 - AEGIS-256 has a 256-bit key, a 256-bit nonce, a 768-bit state, a 128-bit authentication tag, and processes 128-bit input blocks.

 The AEGIS cipher family offers optimal performance on CPUs with hardware support for parallelizable AES block encryption.